 For more information, please contact: Kim Dalton, Childcare Program Director at 336.838.3991.

-Due to licensing, we can no longer provide all day care at the Y on inclement weather days.
+All out of school days and inclement weather days will be held at the YMCA.
 For more information, contact Kim Dalton at (336) 838-3991 ext.
 6666 or email@example.com

-We pick up from Boomer Ferguson and Moravian Falls and take the children to Wilkesboro Elementary.
-We also pick up from North Wilkesboro and Mulberry and take them to CC Wright Elementary.
+We pick up from North Wilkesboro and Mulberry and take them to CC Wright Elementary.
+We also pick up from Boomer Ferguson and take them to Wilkesboro Elementary.